 If for some reason your computer can’t be fixed, or the parts cost more than the computer is worth and you don’t want to fix it, you don’t pay.
 But the truth is that anything can be fixed, depending on how much you’re willing to spend, you can go for a re-build/new computer for a very cheap price.
 I can build you a good quality new computer from $250 to $400 for parts plus $90 labor.
 If we use parts from your old computer you can make that price much cheaper.

-When you buy a computer from one of the big companies they save money buy using the cheapest components they can get, all they want to do is make sure it will last as long as the warranty, and that is only a year for most companies.
+When you buy a computer from one of the big companies they save money buy using the cheapest components they can get, all they want to do is make sure it will last as long as the warranty, and many times that is only a year before something goes wrong.
 Then to make it even cheaper they take money from companies like Symantec (Norton Anti-virus), AOL (America Online) and others to put their trial software on it.
 These computers are loaded with software you don’t want that will stop working in 30, 60 or 90 days.
 You end up with a computer that’s already bogged down with tons of software that soon won’t work unless you spend a bunch more money.
 When I build a computer it comes with software that is NOT trial software.
 I install an image editor, music editor, .pdf creator, free top of the line anti-virus (unless you want to buy a solid Internet Security suite, which I recommend), and a free office program that is 100% compatible with Microsoft Office.
 I make sure you’re computer is ready to do what you need when you get it.

 Another things about the “big box” companies is that in most cases they use bare minimums on many parts, such as memory or power supply size.
 I hear this so often from customers, their computer worked fast when they bought it but within a week it’s running slow.
 This is because it has enough memory to run Windows but not enough to run anything else.
 Memory is cheap, but when you can cut out one stick of memory on thousands of computers, the savings really adds up.